Heruli

-After the death of Attila in 453, the Danubian Heruli fought in the Battle of Nedao in 454, although it is not certain which side they took among his various former allies.
-They also participated in successive conquests of Italy by Odoacer (476), Theoderic the Great (493), Narses (554), and probably also the Lombards (starting in 568).
-Under Roman command the Heruli played important military roles in Balkan, African, and Italian conflicts.
-With their last known kingdom in the Balkans eventually dominated by Rome however, and smaller groups integrated into larger political entities such as the Gepids and Lombards, the Heruli disappear from history around the time of the conquest of Italy by the Lombards.
-In this period the Middle Danube was coming under the control of the Pannonian Avars.
+After the Battle of Adrianople in 378 the Middle Danubian region was overwhelmed with armed groups and settlers from the east including Alans, Goths and Huns, and Rome lost control of the region.
+In 409 AD Heruli were among the "ferocious" nations, mostly from the Middle Danubian border area, that Saint Jerome described as occupying all of Roman Gaul.
+In the meantime, the new Hunnic empire of Attila established its base in the region, and some form of the Heruli kingdom probably continued to exist within it, along with the kingdoms of the Rugii and Gepids.
+After the death of Attila the Heruli fought in the Battle of Nedao, but it is not certain which side they took.
+They also participated in successive conquests of Italy by Odoacer (476), Narses (554), and probably also the Lombards, starting in 568.
+Under Eastern Roman command Heruli soldiers played important military roles in Balkan, African, Middle Eastern and Italian conflicts.
+Their last known kingdom at Belgrade was under Roman domination, and other Heruli integrated into larger political entities such as the Gepids and Lombards.
+The Heruli disappear from the historical record around the time of the conquest of Italy by the Lombards.
+In this period the Middle Danube was coming under the control of the Pannonian Avars, and Slavic languages were becoming common in that region.